 Previews are collected by the league, then posted for all schools, so that they can research and prepare negative arguments and strategies.
 Any school may use a case previewed by another school, by Conference-Division, so long as they use the same cards.

 Preview Form – Varsity Maroon Tournament 3 (due Wednesday, November 28th, 5 pm)

-Preview Form – Varsity Red Tournament 1 (due Thursday, October 4th, 6 pm)
+Preview Form – Varsity and Novice White/Red Tournament 3 (due Monday, December 3rd, 5 pm)

 What Are Affirmative Plan Text Changes and Updated Evidence?
 How do I know if I need to preview?